 We recognize share-based compensation expense based upon the fair value of the underlying equity award on the date of the grant.
-We have elected to use the Black-Scholes option pricing model to value any awards granted.
+For restricted stock awards and restricted stock units, we recognize expense based upon the price of our underlying stock at the date of the grant.
+We have elected to use the Black-Scholes option pricing model to value any option or warrant awards granted.
 We amortize share-based compensation for such awards on a straight-line basis over the related service period of the awards taking into account the effects of the employees' expected exercise and post-vesting employment termination behavior.
-To compute the volatility used in this model we use the historical volatility of our common stock over the expected life of options granted, or the period since our initial public offering if less than the expected life of the options.
+To compute the volatility used in this model we use the historical volatility of our common stock over the expected life of options granted.
 The risk-free interest rate is based on U.S. Treasury interest rates, the terms of which are consistent with the expected life of the stock options.
 The expected life and estimated post employment termination behavior is based upon historical experience of homogeneous groups within our company.
 We also assume an expected dividend yield of zero for all periods, as we have never paid a dividend on our common stock and do not have any plans to do so in the future.

-The fair value of each option granted during the nine months ended September 30, 2012 and 2011 was estimated as of the grant date using the Black-Scholes option pricing model with the following assumptions:
+The fair value of each option granted during the nine months ended September 30, 2013 and 2012 was estimated as of the grant date using the Black-Scholes option pricing model with the following assumptions: